sloanahrens/devops-toolkit-tutorials/1-4-ci-circleci-aws.md

             docker-compose-unit-test.yaml
 ```

+I won't list all the files in the `stockpicker` directory again, but if you have not properly completed [Part 3](https://github.com/sloanahrens/devops-toolkit-tutorials/blob/master/1-3-ci-integration-testing.md) then what follows will probably not work for you.

 ### `devops` Development Environment

-In this exercise we'll use the `devops` development environment (rather than the `baseimage` dev env from Parts 2 and 3), so make sure you can run it as described [here](https://github.com/sloanahrens/devops-toolkit-tutorials/blob/master/0-local-dev-env-devops.md).
+In this exercise we'll use the `devops` development environment, so make sure you can run it as described [here](https://github.com/sloanahrens/devops-toolkit-tutorials/blob/master/0-local-dev-env-devops.md).

 Make sure you have built the `devops` Docker image, by running the following command from your `devops-toolkit` directory: